 FreeMapTools Radius — Alternative

-A modern alternative to the classic FreeMapTools radius tool.
+A modern alternative to the classic FreeMapTools radius tool — written for the specific workflow tradeoffs between the two.

 FreeMapTools: What It Does Well

-FreeMapTools' “Radius Around a Point” tool has been online since 2011 and has a loyal user base.
+FreeMapTools' “Radius Around a Point” tool is a long-running free utility with a loyal user base.
 It offers KML export, CSV import for bulk radius creation, customizable circle colors, and shareable URLs.
 The tool is free and requires no account.
-It has accumulated over 2,000 user comments, reflecting genuine long-term utility.

 Source: FreeMapTools — Radius Around a Point